Menu

 A flexible workspace design incorporates many of the productivity-boosting design tips we’ve explored.
 Unlike traditional offices, flexible workspaces aren’t organized around assigned desks or closed-door offices.

-Flexible offices provide the following benefits:
+Flexible offices provide the following benefits.
+They:

 “There will always be objective goals set in a workplace,” Fertsch said.
 “But productivity can also be personal, which is why it’s important to foster an office culture where employees want to give it their 100 percent at all times.”